saif-401-advanced-javascript/401_lab12a/REPORT.md

 - install the dependencies provided above

 * `npm start`
-* Go To browser to this link http://localhost/3000
+* Use the live/running application link provided prevously
 * click on Login
 * Register in you Google account.
 * You should receive a JSON representation of you generated token